SiteGround

 SiteGround is a web hosting company, founded in 2004 in Sofia, Bulgaria.
 As of April 2023, it provides hosting for over 3,000,000 domains worldwide.
 It provides shared hosting, cloud hosting, enterprise solutions, email hosting, and domain registration.
+According to W3Techs, SiteGround is used as hosting provider by 2.4% of all websites.
 In 2019, the company employed about 500 people.
 It has offices in Sofia, Plovdiv, Stara Zagora and Madrid.

 History

 SiteGround was founded in 2004 in Sofia by a few university friends.
 In January 2015, Joomla partnered with SiteGround to offer free websites hosted on Joomla.com.

 Server infrastructure and setup

 According to the company's website, in May 2023, it had 11 data centers in 8 countries: the United States, the Netherlands, UK, Germany, France, Spain, Australia and Singapore.
 SiteGround runs CentOS, Apache, Nginx, MySQL, PHP, WHM and its in-house developed control panel – Site Tools on its servers.
 In 2020, SiteGround migrated all of its domains to Google Cloud, and all data is stored on Google's SSD persistent storage.